lmfit/uncertainties/doc/user_guide.rst

 >>> print 'Result = {:10.1e}'.format(x*1e-10)
 Result =    2.0e-11+/-   0.1e-11

 (Using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.)
-Thanks to this feature, each part (nominal value and standard deviation) can be well aligned across multiple lines, and the relative magnitude of the error can be readily estimated.
+Thanks to this feature, each part (nominal value and standard deviation) is correctly aligned across multiple lines (the relative magnitude of the error can still be readily estimated thanks to the common exponent).

 ..
 Options